Quanzhou: Language

-Locals speak the Quanzhou variety of Min Nan essentially the same as the Amoy dialect spoken in Xiamen, and similar to South East Asian Hokkien and Taiwanese.
+Locals speak the Quanzhou dialect of Hokkien (Min Nan) partly the same as the Amoy dialect spoken in Xiamen, and similar to Malaysian Hokkien, Singaporean Hokkien, Philippine Hokkien, and Quanzhou-descended Taiwanese dialects.
 It is unintelligible with Mandarin.
 Many overseas Chinese whose ancestors came from the Quanzhou area, especially those in Southeast Asia, often speak mainly Hokkien at home.
-Around the "Southern Min triangle area," which includes Quanzhou, Xiamen and Zhangzhou, locals all speak Minnan languages.
-The dialects they speak are similar but have different intonations.
+Around the "Southern Min triangle area," which includes Quanzhou, Xiamen and Zhangzhou, locals all speak the Hokkien language.
+The dialects of Hokkien itself that they speak are similar but have different tones and sometimes different pronunciation and vocabulary.

 Emigration

 Quanzhou has been a source for Chinese emigration to Southeast Asia and Taiwan.
 Some of these communities date to Quanzhou's heyday a millennium ago under the Song and Yuan dynasties.
 About 6 million overseas Chinese trace their ancestry to Quanzhou and Tong'an county.
-Most of them live in Southeast Asia, including Singapore, the Philippines, Malaysia, Indonesia, Burma, and Thailand.
+Most of them live in Southeast Asia, including Singapore, the Philippines, Malaysia, Indonesia, Myanmar, and Thailand.

 Economy

-Historically, Quanzhou exported black tea, camphor, sugar, indigo, tobacco, ceramics, cloth made of grass, and some minerals.
-They imported, primarily from Guangzhou, wool cloth, wine, and watches, as of 1832.
-As of that time, the East India Company was exporting an estimated £150,000 a year in black tea from Quanzhou.
+Historically Quanzhou exported black tea, camphor, sugar, indigo, tobacco, ceramics, cloth made of grass, and minerals.
+As of 1832 Quanzhou imported, primarily from Guangzhou, wool cloth, wine, and watches.
+The East India Company was exporting an estimated £150,000 a year in black tea from Quanzhou.

-Quanzhou is a major exporter of agricultural products such as tea, banana, lychee and rice.
+Today Quanzhou is a major exporter of agricultural products such as tea, banana, lychee, and rice.
 It is also a major producer of quarry granite and ceramics.
 Other industries include textiles, footwear, fashion and apparel, packaging, machinery, paper and petrochemicals.

-Quanzhou is the biggest automotive market in Fujian; it has the highest rate of private automobile possession.

-Its GDP ranked first in Fujian Province for 20 years, from 1991 to 2010.
-In 2008, Quanzhou's textile and apparel production accounted for 10% of China's overall apparel production, stone exports account for 50% of Chinese stone exports, resin handicraft exports account for 70% of the country's total, ceramic exports account for 67% of the country's total, candy production accounts for 20%, and the production of sport and tourism shoes accounts for 80% of Chinese, and 20% of world production.
+Its GDP ranked first in Fujian Province for 20 years from 1991 to 2010.
+In 2008 Quanzhou's textile and apparel production accounted for 10 percent of China's overall apparel production, stone exports account for 50 percent of Chinese stone exports, resin handicraft exports account for 70 percent of the country's total, ceramic exports account for 67 percent of the country's total, candy production accounts for 20 percent, and the production of sport and tourism shoes accounts for 80% of Chinese, and 20 percent of world production.

-Because of this, Quanzhou is known today as China's "shoe city."
+Quanzhou is known today as China's shoe city.
 Quanzhou's 3,000 shoe factories produce 500 million pairs a year, making nearly one in every four pairs of sneakers made in China.

+Cars

+Quanzhou is the biggest automotive market in Fujian.
+It has the highest rate of private automobile possession.
+Quanzhou is connected by major roads from Fuzhou to the north and Xiamen to the south.

 Transport

 Quanzhou is an important transport hub within southeastern Fujian province.
 Many export industries in the Fujian interior cities will transport goods to Quanzhou ports.
-Quanzhou Port was one of the most prosperous port in Tang Dynasty while now still an important one for exporting.
-Quanzhou is also connected by major roads from Fuzhou to the north and Xiamen to the south.
+Quanzhou Port was one of the most prosperous port in Tang dynasty and is now still an important Chinese port for exporting.

 There is a passenger ferry terminal in Shijing, Nan'an, Fujian, with regular service to the Shuitou Port in the ROC-controlled Kinmen Island.

-Air

-Quanzhou Jinjiang International Airport is Quanzhou region's airport, served by passenger flights within Fujian province and other destinations throughout the country.